-The Beach Ultimate Lovers Association – BULA was born in 1999 in Rimini as a movement to organize and promote Beach Ultimate.
+The Beach Ultimate Lovers Association – BULA – was born in 1999 in Rimini in order to help organize and promote Beach Ultimate.
 In fact, Bula Bula was often heard at Paganello.
-The concept was the brainchild of Gian Pietro “Jumpi” Miscione, Peldi and others in Rimini and a BULA mailing list was set up for all who were interested in making the sport grow.
+The concept was the brainchild of Gian Pietro “Jumpi” Miscione, Peldi and others from Rimini, and resulted in a BULA mailing list for all who were interested in making the sport grow.

-April 2001: The first BULA meeting took place in Rimini, where a bunch of Ultimate legends met on a cold beach to discuss the future of BULA and Beach Ultimate.
+April 2001: The first BULA meeting took place on a cold beach Rimini, where a bunch of Ultimate legends met to discuss the future of BULA and Beach Ultimate.
 This resulted in a proposal with long term objectives being approved by 20 Beach Ultimate tournament organizers.

 By July 2001, Patrick van der Valk was elected as the main BULA coordinator and he quickly assembled a volunteer group of 25 people from 12 countries: Brazil, Canada, Denmark, Estonia, Germany, Italy, Latvia, Portugal, South Africa, Spain, UK, and the US.

 The BULA mission is on!